bjelinek42/groupGrub-front/README.md

 The group page shows the group name, members, and most recent restaurant winner.
 It will also indicate if a vote is currently in progress.
 The user can generate a vote, but only one at a time.
 The vote will automatically close when all users have voted.

 ### Roadmap
--link to directions sent out when vote concluded
+-link to directions sent out by email to each user in a group when vote concluded

--vastly improve design
+-redesign

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.